 2. If you shop on Amazon, use an AmazonSmile link

 As a consumer, your Amazon purchases can support a non-profit organization by using an AmazonSmile link.
-Any purchases made through a smile.Amazon.com organization link donates 0.5% of the price of eligible purchases to the non-profit organization.
+Any purchase made through a smile.Amazon.com organization link results in a 0.5% donation of the price of eligible purchases to the non-profit organization.
 These charitable organizations accept AmazonSmile donations: